CTFEDs/grid-workshop/chaser.md

 Hello there.

-Looks like we're going to have a packed house on Wednesday.
+Looks like we're going to have a packed house on Saturday.
 Yay!
-If you can't make it, please **update your RSVP** to No so that peeps on the waiting list can come to the meetup in your place.
+If you can't make it, please **update your RSVP** to No so that we have an idea of attendance.

 Thank you!

 Regards,

-Caitlyn, Danielle, Justin and Steve
+Danielle, Justin and Steve